Keleo/CustomCSSBundle/README.md

 ## Storage

 This bundle stores the custom CSS rules in the file `var/data/custom-css-bundle.css`.
-Make sure its writable by your webserver!
+Make sure its writable by your webserver and included in your backups.

 ## Screenshot